uzairafridi00/machine-learning/python_for_data_science_mentorship_program/06_statistics/statistics_intro.md

 ### 1. Descriptive Statistics

+It involves summarizing and describing data using measures such as mean, median, mode, range, standard deviation, and graphical representations like histograms and box plots.
+Descriptive statistics helps in identifying patterns, relationships, and trends in data, making it an essential tool in various fields, including business, medicine, and social science.

+_Exploring the Data (EDA)._

 ### 2. Inferential Statistics

+Inferential statistics is a branch of statistical science that involves drawing conclusions or making predictions about a larger population from a sample of data.
+This is done by using probability and hypothesis testing to determine the likelihood that observed results are due to chance or if there is a significant relationship between variables.

+Genrating inference from population on the basis of sample.

 ## Why Stats is Important for Data Science

+Statistics is important because it helps to describe, understand, and interpret data.
+It is used to identify patterns and make predictions based on the information available.
+Statistics provides a framework for decision-making and problem-solving, and helps to make sense of complex data sets.

 ### Question / Problem